Sathyadhanasekar13/Food-Ordering-Website/README.md

 Users receive clear and concise order confirmations, including estimated delivery times.

 Preview
-See the Food Ordering Website in action with the [live preview here].
+See the Food Ordering Website in action with the [ https://sathyadhanasekar13.github.io/Food-Ordering-Website/].